 If there are no objections at this stage we will then contact you and advise that the disposal can proceed.
 If there are any objections and the sale cannot proceed we will write to you and tell you why.

 Once your application has been approved

-Once your application and sale have been agreed, and you wish to proceed, we will instruct the property department to arrange for the area to be valued by one of our surveyors.
+Once your application has been approved, and you wish to proceed, we will instruct the property department to arrange for the area to be valued by one of our surveyors.